lambdaclass/era_vm/docs/general.md

 Precompiles are special, highly optimized functions embedded within the EraVM.
 Precompiles exist natively within the EraVM and are designed to handle computationally intensive operations efficiently.

 When a contract calls a precompile, it does so by invoking a specific address range that the EraVM recognizes as a precompile.
 These addresses are hardcoded and correspond to specific operations.
+For instance, the `keccak256` hash function, is implemented as a precompile.

+> [!NOTE]
-For instance, the `keccak256` hash function, commonly used for generating unique identifiers and cryptographic proofs, is implemented as a precompile.
+> The `keccak256` hash function, commonly used for generating unique identifiers and cryptographic proofs, is used in almost every contract deployment.

 #### Example: `keccak256` Precompile

-The `keccak256` function is used in almost every contract deployment.
 Here's a step-by-step overview of how it works after invoking the `Precompile` opcode:

 1. **Identifying the Precompile Address**: